Sierra Leone Conference

 Over the years, the work in Sierra Leone expanded to include over 50 churches, 40 primary schools, 5 high schools, and the highly-respected Mattru Hospital.
 The conference also co-sponsored, with several other denominations, the Sierra Leone Bible College, where many of our pastors have been trained.
 That institution, located outside of Freetown, now bears the name The Evangelical College of Theology (TECT).

 In 1985, under the leadership of Field Director, Kyle McQuillen, the work in Sierra Leone was nationalized.
-Missionaries continued serving in Sierra Leone, but under the leadership of Sierra Leoneans.
+Missionaries continued serving under the leadership of the Sierra Leonean Church .
 Rev. Henry Allie, a pastor in Freetown (who happened to be blind), was elected as the first Sierra Leonean General Superintendent.

 Doctors Without Borders made a substantial investment in reopening the Mattru Hospital, which had been devastated during the war.
 Doctors Without Borders left in 2002, returning administration of the hospital to Sierra Leone Conference.

-Leadership problems plagued the conference, and they asked for help from Global Ministries.
-In early 2006, Global Ministries Leadership Team members Ruth Ann Price and Randy Fennig traveled to Sierra Leone to do a needs assessment with over 200 persons from the conference.
+Leadership problems plagued the conference, and they asked for help from UB Global.
+In early 2006, UB Global Board members Ruth Ann Price and Randy Fennig traveled to Sierra Leone to do a needs assessment with over 200 persons from the conference.
 A leadership development team went during the summer.
 During that meeting, attendees identified their top need as a strong leader around whom they could rally and who would walk with them in “rebuilding the walls.”

 In September 2006, the conference asked Billy and Mamei Simbo to return to Sierra Leone to fill that leadership role.